-GEO 356.
+174 GEO 356.
 INTRODUCTION TO REMOTE SENSING

-This course provides an introduction to the basic concepts and processes of remote sensing, covering the principles of electromagnetic radiation and its interaction with the atmosphere and earth surface, basic photogrammetry, aerial photographs and satellite data interpretation, and digital image processing.
-Students will be exposed to remote sensing theory and hands-on exercises involving satellite data using the industry standard computer programs.
+Remote sensing is the science and art of collecting and interpreting information about the earth's surface through non-contact methods.
+This course provides an introduction to the basic concepts and processes of remote sensing.
+It covers the principles of electromagnetic radiation and its interaction with the atmosphere and surface, interpretation of aerial photographs, basic photogrammetry, the principles of satellite data interpretation, the fundamentals of digital image processing, and the principles and applications of global positioning system (GPS).
+Significant hands-on exercises are included.

-GEO 360.
+GEO 460.
 ADVANCED GIS

-This advanced level course in Geographic Information Systems (GIS) will build on the techniques learned in ENS/GEO 350 (Introduction to Geographic Information Systems) by exposing students to more advanced methods in developing and utilizing GIS data.
+This advanced level course in Geographic Information Systems (GIS) will build on the techniques learned in ENS/GEO 250 (Introduction to Geographic Information Systems) by exposing students to more advanced methods in developing and utilizing GIS data.
 It is designed primarily to provide students with an in-depth understanding of GIS applications, the theoretical/conceptual side of algorithms in GIS software and GIS research trends.
-Prerequisite: GEO 350, GEO 356 or permission of instructor.
+Prerequisite: GEO 250, GEO 356 or permission of instructor.